PrefectHQ/prefect/docs/tutorials/orchestration.md

 # Flow orchestration with Prefect

-Up to this point, we've demonstrated running Prefect flows and tasks in a local environment using the ephemeral Prefect Orion API.
+Up to this point, we've demonstrated running Prefect flows and tasks in a local environment using the ephemeral Prefect API.
 As you've seen, it's possible to run flexible, sophisticated workflows in this way without any further configuration.

 Many users find running flows locally is useful for development, testing, and one-off or occasional workflow execution.